netanelhugi/FourInRow/README.md

 In this task, we implemented the game For in row.

-For more info about the assignment see: Assignment 3 - Instructions.pdf \n For more info about the game: https://en.wikipedia.org/wiki/Connect_Four
+For more info about the assignment see: Assignment 3 - Instructions.pdf <br />
+For more info about the game: https://en.wikipedia.org/wiki/Connect_Four